mesosphere/tweeter/README.md

 Navigate to Zeppelin at `http://<public_ip>:<marathon port>` and load the Spark Notebook from `spark-notebook.json`.
 Zeppelin is preconfigured to execute Spark jobs on the DCOS cluster, so there is no further configuration or setup required.

 Run the *Load Dependencies* step to load the required libraries into Zeppelin.
 Next, run the *Spark Streaming* step, which reads the tweet stream from Zookeeper, and puts them into a temporary table that can be queried using SparkSQL.
 Next, run the *Top Tweeters* SQL query, which counts the number of tweets per user, using the table created in the previous step.
 The table updates continuously as new tweets come in, so re-running the query will produce a different result every time.

+## Developing Tweeter

+You'll need Ruby and a couple of libraries on your local machine to hack on this app.
+If you just want to run the demo, you don't need this.

+### Homebrew on Mac OS X

+Using Homebrew, install `rbenv`, a Ruby version manager:

+    brew update
+    brew install rbenv

+Run this command and follow the instructions to setup your environment:

+    rbenv init

+To install the required Ruby version for Tweeter, run from inside this repo:

+    rbenv install

+Then install the Ruby package manager and Tweeter's dependencies.
+From this repo run:

+    gem install bundler
+    bundle install